Philadelphia Muslim Group Posts Video Of Children Singing About Chopping Off Heads, Lawmaker Wants A ‘Probe’

 A Philadelphia Muslim group posted a video of children singing about chopping off heads, and now a New York lawmaker wants an investigation, Fox News reports.

 Last week, as Fox News reported at the time, the Philadelphia chapter of the Muslim American Society (MAS) posted a video on its Facebook page in celebration of “Ummah Day.”
-“Ummah” roughly translates to “community” and refers to the entire community of Muslims, in a similar way to how the word “Christendom” refers to all of the world’s Christians.
+“Ummah” roughly translates to “community,” and refers to the entire community of Muslims, in a similar way to how the word “Christendom” refers to all of the world’s Christians.

-The video featured young girls wearing Palestinian scarves singing, reading poetry, and speaking, mostly in reference to Palestine and Jerusalem’s Al-Aqsa mosque.
-Specifically, they discussed being martyrs and sacrificing their lives in order to reclaim Jerusalem.
+The video featured young girls wearing Palestinian scarves while singing, reading poetry, and speaking — mostly in reference to Palestine and Jerusalem’s Al-Aqsa mosque.
+Specifically, they discussed being martyrs, and sacrificing their lives in order to reclaim Jerusalem.

-A watchdog group, the Middle East Media Research Institute (MEMRI) became aware of the video and brought it to the attention of Fox News.
+A watchdog group, the Middle East Media Research Institute (MEMRI), became aware of the video and brought it to the attention of Fox News.
 MEMRI also provided the translation.

-You can watch the video, in Arabic and subtitled in English via MEMRI, below.
+You can watch the video, subtitled in English via MEMRI, below.

-New York Representative Lee Zeldin tells Fox News that he thinks a criminal investigation of the MAS in general, and the Philadelphia chapter specifically, is in order.
+New York Representative Lee Zeldin tells Fox News that he thinks a criminal investigation of the MAS in general — and the Philadelphia chapter specifically — is in order.

 “[It is] infuriating to see U.S. children being radicalized on U.S. soil.”